This article makes a case for having a vacation policy that is simple, sane and standard across the organization.

 Detailed explanation and justification

-Here is one way the 5 weeks could be scheduled: The 4 four weeks of regular vacation would be meant to be used for regular vacations.
+Here is one way the 5 weeks could be scheduled: 4 four weeks set aside for “regular” vacation would be meant to be used for typical vacations.
 As long as it is ok with the employee’s supervisor, it could be one 4-week long trip to another country, two 2-week long vacations, or even 20 separate Fridays taken off during a calendar year.

-The 5 personal days would be meant to be used for other purposes like birthdays, anniversaries, personal/family/religious/social events, needing a day off at the last moment to run errands, take off the day before/after a company holiday.
+The 5 remaining days could be set aside as “personal days” would be meant to be used for other purposes like birthdays, anniversaries, personal/family/religious/social events, needing a day off at the last moment to run errands, take off the day before/after a company holiday.

-Every FTE from the CEO to a entry-level engineer gets the same number of paid days off.
+Every FTE from the CEO to an entry-level engineer gets the same number of paid days off.

 Vacation time is a necessary downtime for employees to relax, recharge and refresh.
 It should not be viewed as a perk.
 By giving senior-level executives more vacation days and making vacation seem like compensation sends the wrong message at multiple levels: Is the organization implying that senior-level people put in less time and effort?
 Is it implying that being away from work more is a valuable and desirable thing that employees should strive for?